mhowell07/react-budget-app/README.md

 ## Budget App
-An app built with `React` provide a very simplified way to keep track of your monthy budgets and expenses.
+An app built with `React` to provide a very simplified way of keeping track of your monthy budgets and expenses.

 ![Screenshot](./react-budget.png)